shivshankardayal/full-website/algebra/source/variations.rst

 Variations
 **********
-Teo quantities are said to be vary as with each other if the ratio between them is constant.
+Two quantities are said to be vary as with each other if the ratio between them is constant.
 For example, if :math:`a=kb`, where :math:`a` and :math:`b` are variables and :math:`k` is a constant which is also known as proportionality constant.
 Most of the time it is said that :math:`a` is directly proportional